HOW TO RIDE FASTER ON YOUR BIKE: 10 BETTER WAYS – GEAR AND KIT

 2) Latex tubes can be quite expensive, are less durable on the road, need to be topped off with air every day and don’t store well in varying temperatures.
 These issues make them less practical, harder to find and probably suitable only for racers.
-Don’t expect to leave one in your saddle bag for months and expect it to be ready to rock when you need it.
-Too bad but true.
+Don’t expect to leave one in your saddlebag for months and expect it to be ready to rock when you need it.
 The best option is to go with a light butyl rubber inner tube for fast riding and a heavy butyl one for training.
 The light or thinner butyl tube will probably save you about 2-4 watts over a heavy one.

 3) The biggest caveat is that rolling resistance is only part of the equation in figuring the relative speed benefit one tire gives you over another.
-Aerodynamics is the other and while what normally improves rolling resistance worsens your aerodynamics, they don’t have a totally predictable relationship.
+Aerodynamics is the other.
+What normally improves rolling resistance worsens your aerodynamics.
+They don’t have a totally predictable relationship.
 Stay with me.
 We’ll get into that a little further down in this section.

-Let’s look next at the affect of tire width and inflation pressure on rolling resistance.
+Let’s look next at the effect of tire width and inflation pressure on rolling resistance.

 At the same tire pressure, a wider tire will have more of the tire’s width and less of its length in contact with the road than a narrower one.
 This wider ‘contact patch’ will create less longitudinal deformation and therefore less rolling resistance.
 The benefit of the wider tire diminishes as you get incrementally wider.
 Going from a 19mm to a 20mm wide tire can save 1 watt, shifting from 23mm to 25mm tire saves less than a half a watt.
 So while there’s a real handling benefit going to a wider contact patch and there is an aerodynamic effect which I’ll discuss later, there’s not a big rolling resistance benefit going to a wider tire.